raspberrypi/picamera2/README.md

 ninja -C build
 ```

-If you want to use video encoding we need the python-v4l2 module.
+You will also need the python-v4l2 module.
 The official version is hopelessly out of date and appears to be unmaintained for many years, so please install the fork below:

 ```
 cd